 Talk to a farmer.
 Find out how your food was grown.
 Get their opinion on when it’s best served.
 Discover a new way to fix an old family favourite.
 Half the fun of shopping farmer’s markets is getting to know the folks you’ll meet along the way.

 Say Cheese — Jerseyland Organics

 Take your quest to discover where your food comes from one step further and go right to the source.
 Your first stop — Jerseyland Organics outside of Grand Forks.
-You can learn how cheese and yogurt are made, the organic way.
+You can learn how cheese and yogurt are made the organic way.
 Ripe with the aroma of ripening curd, one step inside the cheese shop will whet your appetite.
 Fresh yogurt, dry cottage cheese, butter and sour cream are all for sale here.

 Taste test or call in advance to take a tour.
-Explore the milking parlour, cheese factory, and cheese aging room.
+Explore the milking parlour, cheese factory, and cheese ageing room.
 Bring the whole family along to wander the on-site petting zoo, home to exotic pheasants, peacocks, goats and pot-bellied pigs.

 Pride of the Valley Heritage Flour Mill

 Get a glimpse into our not-too-distant past where emigrating Doukhobors milled local grains into flour.
 The Pride of the Valley Heritage Flour Mill, originally built in 1915, now turns out additive-free flour you’ll find in area specialty stores and at the Boundary Museum.

 Explore the mill, learn how grain is transformed into flour, listen to tales of days-gone-by delivered by local characters who know the stories best.
 Operating as an informal welcome centre in the summertime, you can arrange a tour of the Pride of the Valley Heritage Flour Mill in winter by visiting the Boundary Museum.

 Live Life at a Ranch